 Long-Term Strategies for Agile CRM

-Some will argue that you can’t plan for the long-term when you follow an agile methodology, but we’d say that’s all the more reason why you should enlist some long-term strategies and goals.
+Some say you can’t plan for the long-term when you follow an agile methodology.

 Unlike the tips we’ve given above, these strategies may take time to develop and enlist, and that’s okay.
 They will help you work towards ingraining agile CRM into your business model so that it’s just the way things are done.